-Hormone therapy will not affect the voice of a trans woman.
+Hormone therapy won't affect the voice of a trans woman.
 To make the voice higher, trans women will need voice therapy and, rarely, voice modifying surgery.

-If you are a trans man, changes you may notice from hormone therapy include:
+If you're a trans man, changes you may notice from hormone therapy include:

 - more body and facial hair